♾️ My life as a plum pudding 🔆

 People invest in fighting and killing with the same ancient tribal fervour.
 People fight for tribal reasons from the perceptions of one group that prioritises their need for territory and resources over another.

-They who fight, those who die, used to to die and fight in tragic ignorance of one simple fact.
+They who fought, those who died, used to die and fight in tragic ignorance of one simple fact.

 Every living thing on this Earth is connected to every other life form by intricately and delicately balanced webs of interrelated interconnections.